danlentz/cl-ctrie/readme.md

   value).` Use of this type of binding technique has some really convenient effects that I've quickly started to become quite fond of.
-One such idiom, for example, `(mapcar MY-CTRIE '(key1 key2 key3 key4 ...))` returns a list contaaining all the mapped values corresponding to the respective keys.
+One such idiom, for example, `(mapcar MY-CTRIE '(key1 key2 key3 key4 ...))` returns a list containing all the mapped values corresponding to the respective keys.
 One additional feature that I've found extremely useful is included _under the hood:_ Invoking MY-CTRIE on an object of type FUNCTION will not search the ctrie for